ryo-iso/comicglass-php-mediaserver/README.md

 ## How to Setup

-1. Just upload this to web server using FTP.
+1. Upload everything to web server using FTP.
+2. Rename "config.dist.php" to "config.php".
-2. Create or upload your data directories and files to the same directory.
+3. Create or upload your data directories and files to the same directory.

 ## How to Setup Authentication